mvaib/crashcourseRevision/company-Assignment/my-react-app/README.md

 ### Core Functionality
 - **Location-Based Image Gallery**: Automatically fetches and displays images relevant to your current location
-- **Real-Time Network Monitoring**: Shows your network status and connection type
+- **Real-Time Network Monitoring**: Shows your network status and connection type in the navbar
 - **Lazy Loading**: Images load only when they come into view for better performance
 - **Client-Side Pagination**: Navigate through images with Next/Previous buttons
 - **Responsive Design**: Works seamlessly on desktop and mobile devices